acro5piano/kysely-migration-cli/README.md

   npm run kysely-migration-cli
 ```

 If you place an `.env` file containing `DATABASE_URL=postgres://...`, the CLI will automatically load it before execution.
-To enable this, you need to install the dotenv module.
+To enable this, you need to install the dotenv module (`npm install dotenv`) .

 To compile typescript, `kysely-migration-cli` attempts to register a transpiler using Node's hook api.
 It currently supports the following transpilers: